Sixers Star Responds to Cryptic Quote: ‘He’s Like the Perfect Player’

 Best backcourt in the NBA?
 James Harden and Tyrese Maxey have been in the gym together and this is what it looks like.
 Save those Kevin Durant posters for a different day.

-Maxey has made a reputation of working harder than the next guy, but not this time — Maxey is the one pushing the envelope for greatness.
-He is the one calling for the party in the Hamptons next to James Harden.
-Just like this cryptic tweet:
+Maxey has made a reputation of working harder than the next guy, but this time he is the one pushing the envelope for greatness.
+He’s fulfilling his promise of getting “one-percent better” every day.

+He was also quick to respond to a young fan who teared up over rumors that his favorite player might be traded.
+Maxey’s name has been mentioned in a potential trade for Durant, but those talks don’t appear to be serious.
+He surprised 8-year-old Zack Wagner on a Zoom interview:

-Assistant head coach Sam Cassell was in the gym teaching how to bring the ball up the court, along with how to sit down on defense.
-Cassell was an expert at both and now he’s instilling it in the future of the Sixers.
+Sixers assistant head coach Sam Cassell was in the gym teaching players how to improve their games at both ends of the floor.
+Cassell has a strong reputation for molding young point guards in his image, and now he’s investing his knowledge in the future of the Sixers.
 Harden and Maxey seemed to be having a good time while giving a sneak preview:

-A local family was watching Maxey getting in his bag as they debated if Maxey should be traded.
-Should he?
-Not according to Harden who called him the perfect player.
+Harden has long been a fan of Maxey’s potential and called him the “perfect player” back in April.
+Those two are ready to form a deadly, borderline unguardable, backcourt in Philly.

 “I saw growth, from being up and down, naturally having consistent minutes last year in the postseason to having a huge role on a championship contender team,” Harden said on April 16.
 “He was calm out here, he took his shots when they were open, his attacks when they were available and he just made the right plays, he’s like the perfect player.”